maxmarchuk/DFA-Analyzer/README.md

 DFA Creator + Analyzer
 =========

-DFA Creator + Analyzer is a tool for gathering necessary input for a Deterministic Finite Automata and analyzing strings to determine whether or not they are in that DFA's language.
+DFA (Deterministic Finite Automaton) Creator + Analyzer is a tool for gathering necessary input for a Deterministic Finite Automata and analyzing strings to determine whether or not they are in that DFA's language.

 Requirements
 --------------